Continuing Education Activity

 The selection of potassium dosages requires caution in patients with renal impairment and geriatric patients.

 The calculated dosage of potassium supplements is usually as mEq of potassium.
-Depending on the potassium supplement in use, the amount of oral supplement that will provide a particular dosage of potassium in mEq will vary.
+Depending on the potassium supplement formulation being used, the amount of a particular oral supplement that will provide a specific effective dosage of potassium in mEq will vary.

-Normal adult daily potassium requirement and usual dietary intake of potassium is 40 to 80 mEq; infants and children require 2 to 3 mEq/kg up to 40 mEq/m daily.
+Normal adult daily potassium requirement and usual dietary potassium intake is 40 to 80 mEq; infants and children require 2 to 3 mEq/kg up to 40 mEq/m daily.